sebr/bhyve-home-assistant/README.md

 ### Device State sensor

 A **device state** `sensor` entity is created for each device.
 This reports the state of the device, for example `auto` or `off`.
-A device may be switched to `off` either manually through the BHyve app, or may be automatically set when battery levels are too low to operate the device correctly.
+A device may be switched to `off` either manually through the B-hyve app, or may be automatically set when battery levels are too low to operate the device correctly.

 ### Zone Watering History sensor